astrika/Data-Structures-Assignment-1/README.md

  Because two binary searches were used to search through 2 sub arrays, the complexity of this algorithm is log n.

+# To compile and run:
+javac ProblemOne.java

+java ProblemOne

 # Problem 2:
  Given an array, returns its balance index (any) or -1 if no balance index exists.